lgraesser/SLM-experiment-log/experiments/AC_benchmark.md

 # Actor Critic Benchmark

-[Originally proposed by Konda and Tsitsiklis in 2003](http://www.mit.edu/~jnt/Papers/J094-03-kon-actors.pdf), Actor Critic is a method that uses an actor and a critic.
+[Proposed by Konda and Tsitsiklis in 2003](http://www.mit.edu/~jnt/Papers/J094-03-kon-actors.pdf), Actor Critic is a method that uses an actor and a critic.
 The actor outputs parameters to sample the actions; the critic calculates the value for the policy loss.

 TODO clear below; link original paper